 Your tenancy agreement is an important legal document, so you should keep it in a safe place.

-Your agreement sets out the rights and responsibilities to us as your landlord, and yours as one of our residents.
+Your agreement sets out the rights and responsibilities you have to us as your landlord, and yours as one of our residents.

-The main legal differences are between secure and assured tenancies, but we try to treat everyone the same if possible.
+The main legal differences are between secure and assured tenancies, but we try to treat everyone the same wherever possible.

 As a tenant, you have the right to: